Stephenville Jets: History

 Hector Caines was the first coach for the Monarchs who debuted in Corner Brook on November 15.
 1975 losing 8-4 to the hometown Royals.
 The club made their debut at their home rink, the Stephenville Gardens, on November 16.
 At the end of their inaugural season, the Monarchs finished in last place with 8 points.
 Beginning with the 1982-83 season, the Jets won four straight Evening Telegram Trophies for finishing first place in the regular season.

 The Jets were back-to-back winners of the Herder Memorial Trophy in 1983 and 1984 as all-Newfoundland senior hockey champions.

-The Stephenville Jets were deep in debt after the 1988-89 season and folded prior to the next season.
+The Stephenville Jets were deeply in debt after the 1988-89 season and folded prior to the next season.